-Pretty much all of our possessions will eventually reach the day when they are no longer usable or safe for continued use, even your top of the range Shoei motorcycle helmet.
+Everything that we own, buy or make will eventually reach the day when they are no longer usable or safe for continued use, even your top of the range Shoei RF-1200 helmet.
+As that old song goes, “Nothing stays the same forever“.

 Now, if you’re like me then you raise your hand and ask Why?
 Why should I replace my helmet if it’s not damaged?
 What will happen after five years, will the helmet crumble to dust or something?